 Fact Sheet - Legal professional privilege

-This fact sheet appears below or can be viewed and downloaded here Fact Sheet - Legal professional privilege December 2018
+This fact sheet appears below or can be viewed and downloaded here Fact Sheet - Legal professional privilege, updated August 2020

-This fact sheet has been prepared for agencies and decision makers to assist them in the practical application of this clause under Clause 5(1) of Schedule 1 to the Government Information (Public Access) Act 2009 (GIPA Act).
-It is also designed to inform applicants to assist them in understanding the test that agencies should apply when relying on this clause to refuse access to information applied for under the GIPA Act.
+This fact sheet has been prepared for agencies and decision makers to assist them in the practical application of clause 5(1) of Schedule 1 to the Government Information (Public Access) Act 2009 (GIPA Act).
+It is also designed to assist applicants in understanding the test that agencies should apply when relying on this clause to refuse access to information applied for under the GIPA Act.

 Section 14(1) of the GIPA Act provides that it is to be conclusively presumed that there is an overriding public interest against disclosure of any of the information described in Schedule 1.

-Clause 5(1) of Schedule 1 - legal professional privilege
+Clause 5(1) and 5A of Schedule 1 – legal professional privilege

-Clause 5(1) of Schedule 1 to the GIPA Act states that it is conclusively presumed that there is an overriding public interest against disclosure of information:
+Clause 5A of Schedule 1 to the GIPA Act states that it is to be conclusively presumed that there is an overriding public interest against disclosure of information contained in a document that, in response to a court order, subpoena or otherwise:

 What is legal professional privilege?